Asset Liability Management Module: The Endgame of Stablecoins

 Arguably, transforming a pure governance token into a cash-flow-generating governance token is the holy grail in DeFi.
 Most governance tokens do not accrue any value besides voting rights, which in the long run is not enough to create sustainable value for stakeholders.
 We believe that decentralized governance tokens that generate sustainable cash flow for token holders are the future of DeFi.

-The new structure of UXD Protocol will transform UXP into a cash-flow-generating token, in other words, a productive asset.
-Since the asset side of UXD Protocol will earn interest through low-risk strategies such as delta-neutral position, lending, overcollateralized loans, and RWA investing, UXP token holders will receive these cash flows.
+The new structure of UXD Protocol will transform UXP into a nire productive asset.
+Since the asset side of UXD Protocol will earn interest through low-risk strategies such as delta-neutral position, lending, overcollateralized loans, and RWA investing, UXP token holders may be able to receive these cash flows, possibly subject to certain terms and conditions.
 We will first start with a simple buyback model due to the simplicity and ease of implementation.
 This model will have interest generated from the asset side used to buyback UXP tokens from the open market and sent to the community pool.
 Later on, UXD Protocol will most likely transition to the veREV model, and UXP stakers will be the primary beneficiaries of the cash flows.

 Initial version of UXD ALM